mkner/robo-time/docs/about.rst

 **robo-clocks**

-Useful clocks and related devices for mobile robotics

 | Clocks, timing, timestamping
-| for mobile robotic units and systems
+| and related device for mobile robotics
-|